neginkheirmand/DatabaseProjects/2 (Canary Project)/part2/README.md

-getTweeter						-> function that returns the user of a tweet using tweetID and if tweet does not exist returns null createOpinionAsTweet			-> function that creates an opinion on a tweet if the data is valid and return 1 and if data is invalid returns 0 getListOfOpinionsOverSpecificTweet	-> procedure that gets opinion over specific tweet, validated and tested
+getTweeter						-> function that returns the user of a tweet using tweetID and if tweet does not exist returns null createOpinionAsTweet			-> function that creates an opinion on a tweet if the data is valid and return 1 and if data is invalid returns 0 getListOfOpinionsOverSpecificTweet	-> procedure that gets opinion over specific tweet, validated and tested getLisTOfTweetsByHashtag			-> procedure that gets tweetswith specific hashtags on them, validated and tested